Watch the video

 News commentary.
 Takes on trending topics.
 Reactions to current events.
 Content tied to specific dates or moments.

-Good for visibility spikes.
-Bad for building lasting assets.
+- Bad for building lasting assets

 Medium shelf life: months to a year